cilium/cilium/Documentation/helm-values.rst

      - Labels to be added to hubble-ui pods
      - object
      - ``{}``
+   * - hubble.ui.priorityClassName
+     - The priority class to use for hubble-ui
+     - string
+     - ``""``
    * - hubble.ui.proxy.image
      - Hubble-ui ingress proxy image.
      - object